 Sensor: 1/2.3" (6.17 x 4.55 mm) | Megapixels: 12 MP | Lens: 25-100mm ƒ/2.0-4.9 | Display: 3.0 inch, 1,040k dots | Viewfinder: None | Wi-Fi: Yes | Flip/Tilt Screen: No | Touch Screen: No | Maximum continuous shooting: 20fps | 4K Video: Yes | Weight (inc. batteries): 253g | Battery Life: Approx. 340 shots

-Bamboozled already seeing so many small compact size best point-and-shoot cameras?
+Bamboozled already seeing so many professional compact size point-and-shoot cameras?
 Don’t worry; I’ve got a handful of stuff for complete beginners as well.
-A good example of a basic small best point-and-shoot camera to begin with is the Olympus Tough TG-6.
-The TG-6 is relatively the latest modest update to its predecessor, with the majority of its changes and premiums being related to underwater shooting.
+A good example of a basic small point-and-shoot camera to begin with is the Olympus Tough TG-6.
 It’s one of the most commonly used ones out there, and for good reason.

-Note that Olympus Stylus Tough TG-6 has a super lightweight body weighing only 253 grams.
+It’s got a super lightweight body weighing only 253 grams.
 Not just that, its size is also efficiently handy and loyal to the sole purpose of being called a ‘compact’ camera.
-Along with the flash like red exterior and handy ergonomics, this best point and shoot camera is a beast disguised as a beauty.
+Along with the flashy red exterior and handy ergonomics, this camera is a beast disguised as a beauty.

 The TG-6 has got ‘Tough’ in its name and let me assure you, they meant it when they named it.
-Olympus Stylus Tough TG-6 is designed to withstand literally all sorts of situations, starting from extreme weather conditions to accidental drops and scratches.
+It’s designed to withstand literally all sorts of conditions, starting from extreme weather conditions to accidental drops and scratches.

-Aside from being waterproof, shockproof, and kids proof (if there’s such a thing), the Olympus Stylus Tough TG-6 lens is sealed with a double-pane glass making it ideal for using in foggy and condensed outdoor environments.
+I mean seriously, it’s waterproof, freezeproof, shockproof, dustproof, crushproof, probably even bulletproof (just kidding); cameras are meant to be shot with, not shot at).
+On top of that, the lens is sealed with a double-pane glass making it ideal for using in foggy and condensed outdoor environments.

-Just because the best point and shoot camera is designed to be waterproof, shockproof or exposed directly to freezing and burning environments, doesn’t mean you are too.
-Keeping the obvious constructional fragility of the human anatomy in mind, the best point and shoot camera has been configured to permit direct operation while wearing any type of gloves.
+Just because the camera is designed to be exposed directly to freezing and burning conditions, doesn’t mean you are too.
+Keeping the obvious constructional fragility of the human anatomy in mind, the camera has been configured to permit direct operation while wearing any kind of gloves.

-Olympus Stylus Tough TG-6 has a huge optical zoom lever, accessory lock button, and convenient dial control that you can use with ease if you have big hands.
+It has a huge zoom lever, accessory lock button, and convenient dial control that you can use with ease even if you have big hands.

-The Olympus Stylus Tough TG-6 lens covers wide-angle telephoto focal lengths while the 4x optical zoom range is capable of bringing your subjects from several feet away, efficiently closer to you.
-The cover lens has a 25-100mm equivalent range that should be adequate for regular portrait or landscape capture.
-Aside from the 25-100mm lens Olympus Stylus Tough TG-6 also has a bright f/2 maximum aperture which may make shooting speed at night a delight.
+The lens covers wide-angle telephoto focal lengths while the 4x optical zoom brings your subjects efficiently closer to you.
+The lens covers a 25-100mm equivalent range that should be adequate for regular portrait or landscape shots.
+It also has a bright f/2 maximum aperture which will make shooting at night a delight.

-In addition to the f/2 maximum aperture, the optical zoom and optical image stabilization is there to make sure you are free to get crisp, clear images, and still have control on the image depth even if your hands shake while you’re shooting from several feet away, whether it’s out of fatigue or cold, or from the bumps of a moving vehicle.
-You can shoot videos on it while walking without having to worry about aberrations and still get a high image quality video resolution; 4K.
+In addition, the optical image stabilization is there to make sure you get crisp and clear images even if your hands shake while you’re shooting, whether it’s out of fatigue or cold, or from the bumps of a moving vehicle.
+You can even shoot videos on it while walking without having to worry about aberrations.

-The TG-6 utilizes a 12MP BSI CMOS sensor along with TruePic VIII image processors.
-When the 12MP BSI CMOS sensor and TruePic VII are together, they offer speed and sensitivity for both photos and videos.
+The TG-6 utilizes a 12MP BSI CMOS sensor along with a TruePic VIII image processor.
+Together, they offer a speed and sensitivity for both photo and videos.

-The 12MP BSI design of the sensor affords cleaner image quality at higher sensitivities, while the ISO 12800 makes it an ideal tool for shooting under low-lighting situations.
+The BSI design of the sensor affords cleaner image quality at higher sensitivities, while the ISO 12800 makes it an ideal tool for shooting under low-light conditions.

-The double-pane cover glass of the sensor also has an anti-reflective coating that prevents flare and ghosting when you’re shooting in too bright places.
-While the processors help to reduce noise and expand the dynamic range, you won’t have to worry about the image quality output.
+The double-pane cover glass of the sensor also has an anti-reflective coating that prevents flare and ghosting when you’re shooting in too bright conditions While the processor helps to reduce noise and expand the dynamic range, you won’t have to worry about the image output.

 Let me blow your mind a bit.
-When I said this best point and shoot camera is waterproof, you probably thought it can endure light drizzle and accidental splashes, right?
+When I said this camera is waterproof, you probably thought it can endure light drizzle and accidental splashes, right?
 Well, you’re in for a treat.
-The TG-6 is surely waterproof but not only can shoot underwater, it also has a bunch of different waterproof modes including the waterproof Underwater Wide, waterproof Underwater Macro, waterproof Underwater HDR, Underwater Snapshot, and Underwater Microscope for that.
+The TG-6 not only can shoot underwater, but it also has a bunch of different modes including the Underwater Wide, Underwater Macro, Underwater HDR, Underwater Snapshot, and Underwater Microscope for that.